oszuidwest/zwfm-encoder/README.md

 On Linux, `arecord` captures audio from ALSA with minimal CPU overhead.
 The Go distributor calculates RMS/peak audio levels directly from the PCM stream, runs silence detection, and fans out the audio to multiple FFmpeg encoder processes.
 Each encoder streams to its own SRT destination.
 Audio levels are sent to the web interface via WebSocket, and silence events trigger configured alerts.

-On macOS (for development), FFmpeg with AVFoundation is used for capture instead of arecord.
+On macOS and Windows, FFmpeg handles audio capture (AVFoundation and DirectShow respectively).

 ### Component Architecture